flokapi/serial-justice-contracts/README.md

 make deploy ARGS="--network fantom-test"
 ````

-Note the subscription ID and save it in the `getFantomTestnetEthConfig`  function from`script/HelperConfig.s.sol`
+Note the subscription ID and save it in the `getFantomTestnetEthConfig`  function from`script/HelperConfig.s.sol`.
+This will enable the created Chainlink VRF subscription to be reused by future deployments.

 Congratulations!
 The DAO with SerialJustice is now deployed on the Fantom test network.